beerush-id/.github/profile/README.md

 ### Build an awesome, *-Friendly Technology 🤩
-We are building a technology, mostly an App to makes life easier, and so we call it User Friendly, Developer Friendly, and Designer Friendly.
+We are building a technology, mostly an App to makes building app easier, and so we call it User Friendly, Developer Friendly, and Designer Friendly.

 #### 🤗 User Friendly
 * Technology that easy-to-use by the End Users.